-The following Local Government guidance note Produced in partnership with Stephen Morgan of Landmark Chambers provides comprehensive and up to date legal information covering:
+The following Planning practice note produced in partnership with Stephen Morgan of Landmark Chambers provides comprehensive and up to date legal information covering:

 In October 2011, an independent advisory group was established to review the delivery of the planning system in Wales.
 In 2014, the advisory group reported that they did not consider that there was a need for a 'root and branch' reform, but put forward a number of recommendations for improvement of the system.